Podcasts and RSS Feeds

 Second Row Center

+House lights down.
 Cue the music.
-Hit the lights.
-With KRCB's early-morning news segment, Second Row Center.
+The curtain rises weekly on KRCB’s early-morning news segment Second Row Center.

 Sonoma Spotlight is a daily five-minute interview about events, issues, activities and people in and around Sonoma County.
 Hosted by Roland Jacopetti at 7:53am Monday through Friday on KRCB-FM 91.1/90.9.

 Word By Word